Annuity vs. IRA: What’s the difference?

 Purpose

-Annuities are designed to provide you with a steady stream of income during retirement and possibly until your death.
-IRAs are tax-advantaged accounts that allow you to save and invest so that you have a larger nest egg to rely on during retirement.
+Annuities are insurance products designed to provide you with a steady stream of income during retirement and possibly until your death.
+IRAs are tax-advantaged retirement accounts in which you buy and sell your own investments, which can include stocks, bonds, mutual funds and other securities.

 Tax benefits